Argentina and weapons of mass destruction

-Argentina has a history with the development of weapons of mass destruction.
-Under the military dictatorship, Argentina began a nuclear weapons program in the early 1980s, but this was abolished when democracy was restored in 1983.
+Under a military dictatorship, Argentina began a nuclear weapons program in the early 1980s, but this was abolished in 1983 after the return to civilian government.

 Missile systems

 During the 1980s, the Alacrán (Scorpion) and Cóndor 1 (Condor) missiles were developed.
 The Cóndor 2, with a range of around 1,000 kilometres, was intended to be developed with assistance from Egypt and Ba'athist Iraq.
 However, the project was condemned by the United States and the Missile Technology Control Regime.
 It was reportedly scrapped during the Menem administration under pressure from the United States government and due to a lack of funds in 1990.

 Biological and chemical weapons

 Argentina acceded to the Geneva Protocol on May 12, 1969 and has been active in non-proliferation efforts, ratifying the Biological Weapons Convention in 1979 and the Chemical Weapons Convention on October 2, 1995.

 In September 1991 Argentina, together with Brazil and Chile, signed the Mendoza Declaration, which commits signatories not to use, develop, produce, acquire, stock, or transfer—directly or indirectly—chemical or biological weapons.